Laos Work Visa for Foreign Employees (LA-B2): Requirements, Process, and What Your Employer Needs to Do

 Watch your visa calendar carefully if you are in Laos on a tourist visa when the LA-B2 process starts.
 The MFA process can take weeks.

-Office and Regional Variation
+Office and regional variation

 The MFA process, Work Permit, and Stay Permit are administered from Vientiane.
 If you are working outside the capital, your employer may need to coordinate with the Provincial Police Headquarters for the Stay Permit.
 Confirm which authority applies to your situation.